Double Vision (Diplopia) is a symptom whereby a patient sees two images of one object.

-The causes may be due to disorders affecting:
+The causes of Double Vision (Diplopia) may be due to disorders affecting:

 Nerve problemsNormal eye movements occur when the muscles attached to the eye are working properly and the nerves that stimulate these muscles are working normally.
 These nerves arise from within the brain, and if there is a problem involving one of these nerves, the eye will not be able to move fully in a particular direction, resulting in the experience of double vision from misalignment of the two eyes.